bajratech/bajratech.github.io/_posts/2016-09-23-Bajra Weekly, Site Granny Upgrade, Xamrin Android, New Member, Sublime Text.md

 tags : Bajra-technologies weekly site-granny new-member xamarin-android sublime
 author: Santosh Prasad Sah
 nickname: santosh
-coverimg: santosh-weekly
+coverimg: bajra
 ---

 Hello Everyone, what's on this weekend?

-Here in **Bajra**, we have started weekly bolging which exicites me for bloging.
+Here in **Bajra**, we have started weekly blogging which excites me for blogging.
 Today I am going to share my views and experiences in this blog.
 Firstly, thanks to all of our **Bajra Beings** for providing this awesome platform to share our knowledge, experiences and resuming our habit of writing skill which we would forget instead.

 As we know **Bajra** has release it's own product ***Site Granny***, it was built on *Rails 4*, now it has been upgraded to *Rails 5* with a new feature ***Action Cable*** for web socket implementation.
 {% include image.html